Yesterland

-First, let’s set things straight.
-If you think the Yacht Bar is a fancy cocktail lounge where Ensenada Race skippers sip martinis after sailing back to Newport Beach, you need to change your idea of what the Yacht Bar is.
+First, let’s get one thing straight.
+If you think The Yacht Bar is a fancy cocktail lounge where Ensenada Race skippers sip martinis after sailing back to Newport Beach, you need to change your idea of what The Yacht Bar is.

-The Yacht Bar is a snack bar—the kind of place where you can get tasty hamburgers, cheeseburgers, hot dogs, and golden brown french fries.
-If any of the other guests are skippers of yachts, that’s just a coincidence.
+The Yacht Bar is a snack bar — the kind of place where you can get tasty hamburgers, cheeseburgers, hot dogs, and golden brown french fries.
+If any of the guests are skippers of yachts, that’s just a coincidence.
 The “Yacht” part of the name is due to the restaurant’s proximity to the Tomorrowland Lagoon and its exterior panels, which are painted like nautical flags.

 You should plan on spending around a dollar for a meal.
 For example, a chili dog is 40 cents; french fries are 25 cents; a piece of pie is 30 cents; and a cup of hot coffee is 10 cents.
 That adds up to $1.05.